Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-The optimized total energy as the {\Hm} molecular bond is lengthened for at fixed $\alpha= 0.93$ (from Eq. (\ref{eq:LDA}) and $\alpha$ similar to the value used in the application of SLDA to molecular and condensed matter problems) is shown in Figure \ref{E_R}.
-Remarkably for given $\alpha$ and sufficiently small $R$ the solutions for orbital wave functions $\psi_+$ and $\psi_-$ converge to the same function even under full variation with no symmetry restriction.
-This is consistent with the fixed $R$, small $\alpha$ analysis in Section \ref{sec:small}.
-This solution is the same as the so called {\em restricted solution} generated by enforcing double filling (spin up and spin down electrons states) of a single spacial orbital to form the two electron wave function.
-That is the {\em the restricted} DFT (RDFT) solution in which $\psi_+$ and $\psi_-$ are the same function is the lowest energy solution to the optimization problem posed in Eq. (\ref{eq:LDA}) even when each orbital function is varied independently without constraint.
+The optimized total energy as the {\Hm} molecular bond, $2R$, is lengthened at fixed $\alpha= 0.93$ (see (\ref{eq:LDA}) similar to the value used in the application of SDFT to molecular and condensed matter problems) is shown in Figure \ref{E_R}.
+The accuracies of the total energies calculated are within 0.02 au for the $H_2$ molecule in our calculations reported here, see \cite{HoudongThesis}.
+Remarkably, for a given $\alpha$ and sufficiently small $R$, the independent solutions for orbital wave functions $\psi_+$ and $\psi_-$ converge to the same function even under full variation with no symmetry restriction. ({That is to say, there is NO symmetry breaking in the molecular orbitals.}) This is consistent with the fixed $R$, small $\alpha$ analysis in Section \ref{sec:small}.
+In this region, the {\em restricted} DFT (RDFT) solution in which $\psi_+$ and $\psi_-$ are taken to be the same function (double filling) is the lowest energy solution to the optimization problem posed in (\ref{eq:LDA}) even when each orbital function is varied independently without constraint.
 Similar behavior is observed in the Hartree or Hartree-Fock model of electronic structure for the two electron system.
-These solutions are important because the restricted DFT solutions are widely used in quantum chemistry applications \cite{Szabo1989,gauss} and it is important to be aware of their region of stability.
+These solutions are important because such doubly filled restricted DFT solutions are widely assumed and used in quantum chemistry applications \cite{gauss,Szabo1989}.